carm87/MINI-VCI-J2534-OpenFirmware-Lawicel-Protocol/README.md

 # MINI-VCI-J2534-OpenFirmware-Lawicel-Protocol
-This is the firmware I ported from Peak RS232 to Chinese MINI-VCI J2534 to implement on in the Lawicel Protocol (e.g. CANHACKER tool or Sardine CAN J2534 dll)
+This is the firmware I ported from Peak RS232 to Chinese MINI-VCI J2534 to implement on it the Lawicel Protocol (e.g. CANHACKER tool or Sardine CAN J2534 dll)

 For whom wants just to use this firmware: